-Denial of Long Term Disability claim based on paper review reports and mischaracterization of occupa
+Denial of claim based on paper review reports and mischaracterization of occupation.

 Christel R. worked as a computer analyst for large company.
 Her problems started many years before her disability, when she sustained a neck injury on the job, causing damage between C3-C4.
 She only missed one day of work but she was working in pain and simply endured it.
 As time went on she had increasing problems with her neck, as well as degenerative problems resulting from four herniated discs, spondylosis and stenosis of the spine.
 She continued to see the same orthopedic surgeon for these problems for more than a 10-year period and was treated with various conservative modalities.
 Her doctors recommended surgical fusion to stabilize her neck, but she opted to hold-off on surgery because she didn’t want to take the time off from work that would be necessary for recovery.
 Eventually the discs from C3-to C7 became involved and her doctor told her she was no longer a candidate for surgery as it would require too much disc fusion.
 Her pain gradually progressed.
 She suffered severe chronic pain that she tried to manage by taking on average 3200 mg of Motrin per day.
 She also experienced numbness in her hands and headaches.
 She underwent epidural injections to manage the pain.
 She eventually left work and was never able to resume the duties of her own occupation after that date.
 The medical and vocational evidence in support of her claim was substantial.